 - There are actually two kinds of redheads according Mary Spillane, managing director of British image consultants Colour Me Beautiful.
 There is the "autumn type with hazel eyes" and the "Celtic type with translucent skin and light eyes".

-- In Denmark, to have a red-haired baby is regarded as an honour.
+- In Denmark, to have a red-haired baby is an honour.

 - In Poland, people see redheads as a "good luck charm": if you see three of them at once, you should win the lottery!

-- In September, the Netherlands celebrates redheads with a special festival called the Roodharigendag.
+- Every September, the Netherlands celebrates redheads with a special festival called the Roodharigendag.

 - What causes red hair?
 It is a recessive gene, the MC1R mutation.
-Two copies of the gene are required, so it has to come from both sides of the family.
+Red hair requires two copies of the gene, so it has come from both sides of the family.

 - Redheads are more likely to burn in the sun and have a higher risk of skin cancer.